lauritapear/shoppingList/README.md

 ## To run Application

+Important Note : Make sure a persintant mongo instance is not running on your machine when trying to run shoppingList App

 1. Add DB_NAME and DB_URL to  ```service/.env.development```

 2. Navegate to ```service folder``` and enter : ```npm install``` and then ```npm start``